 The Bezhoek Extreme event was also developed to bring mountain bikers to explore the Bezhoek Nature Reserve, which is privately owned and which covers an area of 4500 hectares or 45 square kilometres.
 It’s a large piece of land and is rare in that it comprises all three of the biomes found in Mpumalanga – grassland, savannah and forest.
 At around 1450 metres, the altitude is a little lower than Johannesburg.
 There’s a huge diversity of animal, bird and plant species.

-But the Bezhoek Extreme never took place in 2020 and looks unlikely to happen again this year due to the government’s reaction to the Covid-19 pandemic.
+Because of the government’s reaction to Covid-19, the Bezhoek Extreme never took place in 2020 or 2021 and looks unlikely to happen again.
 That doesn’t mean it’s closed for mountain biking though.
-And we were only to thrilled to spend three days and two nights at Bezhoek with Tented Adventures.
+And we were only too thrilled to spend three days and two nights at Bezhoek.
 Here’s why we feel it should be on your to-experience list.

 It’s exploration and adventure

-Most of the riding we have been exposed to in the past 12 months of Covid-19 affected lockdown has been on familiar local trails parks.
-While we appreciate and enjoy riding at these, we know the trails really well now and there’s no real sense of adventure on most of our rides.
+Most of the riding we city dwellers are exposed to is on familiar local trails parks.
+While we appreciate and enjoy riding at these, we know the trails really well now and there’s no real sense of adventure left on most of our local rides.
 By heading out to Bezhoek, which has over 100km of marked trails for mountain biking, we were immediately filled with those senses of anticipation and excitement as well as the possibility of taking a wrong turn and missing breakfast.

 It’s not that far, but far enough